MX0416/Article-Summarizer/README.md

 # Article-Summarizer-ML
-A program written in Python that utilizes machine learning to summarize articles.
+A program written in Python that utilizes machine learning APIs to summarize articles.

 How to use:
 Enter any article link, such as a news article from CNN, paste it into the URL input bar, and hit summarize.